Gallery-of-Kaeon/Kaeon-FUSION/README.md

 ### Does Kaeon FUSION have a mascot?

 The mascot of all projects under the Kaeon name is the ACE.
-The female version of the character is shown on the profile picture of the Gallery-of-Kaeon github account.
+Both the male and the female versions of the character are shown on the profile picture of the Gallery-of-Kaeon github account.
-The male version of the character is shown [here](https://drive.google.com/open?id=0B7qYhFZP1C70Q3cxQjREYUdETHM).

 ### Who are you?